 Has anyone applied for a South Africa visa?
 Their process is stuck in the 90s, no visa on arrival, no online application, you need to mail a bunch of documents along with this form DHA-84 that looks like it was scanned on a moving boat by a seasick clerk, then “submit” (mail or bring it in-person? unclear) the whole bunch of a consulate.

 Answering my own question to publicly document what I’ve wasted a good amount of time sleuthing from visa facilitation companies:

-- and unreasonably expensive (claiming the embassy fee was $286 when in reality it’s $36, charging double the FedEx price for issuing a FedEx label, and $10 to print a regular sheet of paper).
+and unreasonably expensive (claiming the embassy fee was $261 when in reality it’s $36 (that’s separate from their $225 service fee), charging double the FedEx price for issuing a FedEx label, and $10 to print a regular sheet of paper).